martonvago/pebble/README.md

  - Must start with a digit, can end with a digit or a `;`.
  - Number of vote counts provided must match the number of candidates configured on this machine, including the invalid vote option.

+> Note: Pebble works with unsigned 32-bit integers, supporting numbers up to and including 4 294 967 295.

 ## Development
 ### Source code
+The source code is located in the `src` folder:
+- `pebble.tal`: entry point and program control logic
+- `functions.tal`: state-independent subroutines
+- [math32.tal](http://plastic-idolatry.com/erik/nxu/math32.tal): library providing support for unsigned 32-bit integers

+### Imports
+The code uses absolute file names when importing `.tal` files in other `.tal` files to allow for a more complex folder structure.
+This is necessary because Uxn resolves imports relative to the entry point `.tal` file, and `.tal` entry points in the test folder are at various different locations.

+Therefore, when setting the project up for the first time, the absolute path to the project root folder has to be substituted in for the imports to resolve successfully.

+To do this, run

+    resolve-imports

+**from the project root folder**.

 ### Tests